-Each of the Petitioners participated in the April 3, 2014 Public Information Hearing (PIH).

-Each of the Petitioners are adversely affected by the permitting action because the Air Program refused and failed to take into consideration quality-of-life concerns raised by the participants at the PIH.
-In addition, each of the Petitioners are likely to be adversely affected by increased VOC emissions, odors, fumes, increased traffic and other negative impacts on their property and quality of life resulting from the construction of the Smith's fuel dispensing station at the proposed location.
-In addition, see Exhibit 2, attached hereto, from Petitioner Margaret Freed.
+Each of the Petitioners participated in either or both of the Public Information Hearings (PIH) held on March 25, 2014 and April 23, 2014.
+Each of the Petitioners is adversely affected by the permitting action because the Air Program refused and failed to take into consideration quality-of-life concerns raised by the participants at the PIH.
+In addition, each of the Petitioners are likely to be adversely affected by increased VOC emissions, odors, fumes, increased traffic and resulting pollution, and other negative impacts on their persons, property and quality of life resulting from the construction of the Smith's fuel dispensing station at the proposed location.

 III.
-Specific permitting action appealed from, permitting action to which Petitioners object and factual and legal basis of Petitioners' objections to the permitting action
+Specific permitting action appealed from, permitting action to which

+Petitioners object and factual and legal basis of Petitioners' objections to the permitting action

-The Petitioners are appealing the issuance of Permit 3135, issued to Smith's on April 30, 2014, with notice provided to Petitioners by letter dated April 30, 2014.
+The Petitioners are appealing the issuance of Permit 3136, issued to Smith's with notice provided to Petitioners by letter dated June 3, 2014.
 (See Exhibit 1, attached).
-The Petitioners object to the issuance of the permit allowing for a throughput of 7 million gallons at a fuel dispensing station proposed to be constructed at 6941 Montgomery NE, Albuquerque, New Mexico.
-Permit No. 3135 was issued pursuant to §20.11.41 NMAC, Authority to Construct.
-The PIH was held on April 3, 2014 and approximately 25 people attended the meeting in opposition to the issuance of the permit, with approximately 14 people providing public comments opposing the issuance of the permit.
-Approximately 12 Smith's employees appeared at the PIH in support of the permit issuance.
-In addition, a petition with over 100 signatures objecting to the issuance of the permit was submitted to the administrative record.
+The Petitioners object to the issuance of the permit allowing for a throughput of 7 million gallons at a fuel dispensing station proposed to be constructed at 6310 4th St NW, Albuquerque, New Mexico.
+Permit No. 3136 was issued pursuant to \$20.11.41 NMAC, Authority to Construct.
+The first PIH was held on March 25, 2014.
+Approximately 75 people attended the meeting in opposition to the issuance of the permit, with approximately 20 people providing public comments opposing the issuance of the permit.
+No one from the public spoke in favor of the permit.
+The PIH was continued due to the inability to hear all public comment within the allotted time and a second hearing was held April 23, 2014.
+At that meeting, approximately 70 people attended the meeting and approximately 20 spoke against the issuance of the permit.
+Again, no one from the public spoke in favor.
+In addition, petitions with approximately 60 signatures of nearby residents objecting to the issuance of the permit were submitted to the administrative record.

 The purpose of regulatory provisions regarding public notice and hearings is to ensure that persons with an interest in environmental permitting matters be allowed to participate before a final decision is made.
 Colonias Dev.
 Council v.
 Rhino Enviro.
 Services, 2005-NMSC-024, 21, 138 N.M.
 133. The New Mexico Supreme Court has recognized that "the public plays a vital role" in an administrative environmental permitting process and must be allowed a reasonable opportunity to be heard.
 Id.
 Pursuant to the Colonias decision, adverse impacts on a community's social well-being and quality of life may be raised during public hearings concerning permit applications and the final decision maker must take such concerns into consideration when deciding whether to approve or deny a permit.
 Id. at ¶24.
 Quality of life issues may include concerns about public health and welfare and other impacts on the community not addressed by specific technical regulations.
 Id.
 Such concerns may also include impacts on private property.
 Adverse public testimony, whether in the form of technical testimony or public comment, must be taken into account when reaching a final decision.
-Id. at ¶¶24, 41, 43.
+Id. at ¶74, 41, 43.
 The New Mexico Supreme Court specifically found that the hearing officer was incorrect in stating that the only determination to be made was whether the permit application met the technical requirements of the regulations.
-Id. at ¶¶7, 8, 24.
+Id. at ¶77, 8, 24.